pilegard/cogfoundations/docs/07-knowledge.md

 An example in memory that is labeled as being in a particular category.

+##### Goal Directed {-}

+An agent's behavior that is motivated by a desire to seek, track, or obtain a particular outcome.

+##### Imitation {-}

+The conscious observation and replication of other people’s behavior.

+##### Intentionality {-}

+Mental states that motivate people's actions.

+##### Joint Attention {-}

+Two or more people attending to the same object and being aware that they are mutually attending to it

+##### Mental Model {-}

+A mental representation based on a set of fundamental assumptions that a person believes to be true

+##### Mental Model Theory {-}

+Mental Model Theory proposes that people use mental models to reason about the world, mapping out different possibilities based on a set of fundamental assumptions

+##### Mental State Inference {-}

+Generating a belief about a person's mental states.
+Inferences can be based on observations of how a person behaves, knowledge of the person, knowledge of how people generally act, or on knowledge of contextual factors of a situation.

+##### Mimicry {-}

+Unconsciously imitating another person's behavior

 ##### Protoype {-}

 The most typical category member.